justinhambleton/sessionm-demo-utils/README.md

 ## Overview
 This collection of python scripts interacts with specific Sessionm demo environments to perform the following functions:

-- Randomly generates new customers profiles within a specified SessionM demo environment, and with an environment specific customer data dictionary
+- Randomly generate new customers profiles within a specified SessionM demo environment, and with a vertical-specific customer data dictionary for the user_profile object.
+A `--locale` can be specified to localize the user profile data (e.g. Spanish, Portuguese).
 - New customer profiles are generated based on a random value between a min and max value.
-This allows the script to generte a random number of users each time it runs, but never exceeding a max number of profiles so as to not degrade environment performance.
+This allows the script to generate a random number of users each time it runs, but never to exceed a max number of profiles so as to not degrade environment performance.
-- The `generate_customer.py` script can optionally send a first transaction to a randomized percentage of the newly generated customers.
+- The `generate_customer.py` script can optionally send a first transaction to a randomized sample of the newly generated customers.
+This is to simulate the real-world scenario where not all new loyaly members transact.
+This can be dialed up or down as needed.
-- The `txn_randomizer.py` is designed to pull a random selection of user_IDs from a MongoDB and sends transactions to that filtered list of customer profiles.
+- The `txn_randomizer.py` is designed to pull a random sample of user_IDs from a persistent data storage (MongoDB) and sends transactions to that random sample of customer profiles.
+Many elements within the transaction payload are randomized such as payment_channel, payment_type, amount, and store.

 These scripts make use of the [Faker Python Library](https://faker.readthedocs.io/en/master/), which randomizes most of the customer data, including first and last name, email address, and address.
-Further randomization is applied to the user_profile customer attributes to introduce variety in the new customers that are created.
+Further randomization is applied to the user_profile customer attributes to introduce variety in the custom profile attributes for the new customer profiles.

 ## Table of Contents
 - [Dependencies](#dependencies)